Enable and review Kubernetes master node logs in Azure Kubernetes Service (AKS)

-- Select your AKS cluster, such as myAKSCluster, then choose to Turn on diagnostics.
+- Select your AKS cluster, such as myAKSCluster, then choose to Add diagnostic setting.

-- Enter a name, such as myAKSLogs, then select the option to Send to Log Analytics.
+- Enter a name, such as myAKSClusterLogs, then select the option to Send to Log Analytics.

-- If you need to create a workspace, provide a name, a resource group, and a location.
+- Select an existing workspace or create a new one.
+If you create a workspace, provide a workspace name, a resource group, and a location.

-- In the list of available logs, select the logs you wish to enable, such as kube-apiserver, kube-controller-manager, and kube-scheduler.
-You can return and change the collected logs once Log Analytics are enabled.
+- In the list of available logs, select the logs you wish to enable.
+Common logs include the kube-apiserver, kube-controller-manager, and kube-scheduler.
+You can enable additional logs, such as kube-audit and cluster-autoscaler.
+You can return and change the collected logs once Log Analytics workspaces are enabled.

 - When ready, select Save to enable collection of the selected logs.

-The following example portal screenshot shows the Diagnostics settings window and then option to create an Log Analytics workspace:
+The following example portal screenshot shows the Diagnostics settings window:

 Schedule a test pod on the AKS cluster